Why you should give up driving for Lent

 Let’s be straight from the start, I’m not advocating (or even) giving up driving full stop.

-My example isn’t unique, and will be something I’d imagine most of us will have some experience of especially over the last year.
+My example isn’t unique, and will be something I’d imagine most of us will have experienced in some way over the course of our everyday lives.
 There will be journeys, whether for distance or purpose, that for most people the car might be the only solution.

 For those that can get round these problems by cycling, then I truly salute you – but for those who can’t there’s no need to feel guilty.